ceminess/hugo-theme-hello-friend-ng-cloudflare-comments/README.md

 You wrote an article and recorded it?
 Or do you have a special music that you would like to put on a certain article?
 Then you can do this now without further ado.

-In your article add to your front matters part:
+In your article, add to your front matter:

 ```yaml
 audio: path/to/file.mp3
 ```

-## Social Icons:
+## Social Icons

 A large variety of social icons are available and can be configured like this: